Skip to main content

 Keeping Addresses Alive

-forwarding_activate is idempotent.
+account_activateForwardingAddress is idempotent.
 Calling it again resets the TTL.
 If a deposit arrives after expiration, the funds sit in the forwarding address until either:

 Multiple Addresses per Recipient

-Use the optional salt parameter in forwarding_getAddress and forwarding_activate to generate distinct forwarding addresses for the same recipient and destination pair.
+Use the optional salt parameter in forwarding_getAddress and account_activateForwardingAddress to generate distinct forwarding addresses for the same recipient and destination pair.
 Each unique salt produces a different deterministic address.
 This is useful for tracking individual deposits or creating per-transaction deposit addresses.

 The custodialWithdrawer Role